 The 4L80e transmission bolts up to the Chevrolet-style GM engines, especially the TBI, Gen II, III, and IV engines.
 However, while the transmission is mechanically compatible with these engines, it needs a transmission controller.

-The 4L80e transmission controller could be integrated into the PCM from factory just like it was done on the 1991-1999 TBI and Gen II engines, 1999-2007 engines, and the Gen IV engines built in 2007 upwards.
+The 4L80e transmission controller could be integrated into the PCM from the factory, just as it was on the 1991-1999 TBI and Gen II engines, 1999-2007 engines, and Gen IV engines built in 2007 and later.
 The controller could also be an external GM or aftermarket unit built for earlier engines.

 It’s worth noting that the 4L80e built for Gen IV engines doesn’t match too well with other engines.
-These 4L80e versions utilize an integrated transmission controller and therefore need a CAN bus network to properly match up to an engine.
-The 4L80e can also bolt up to the LSI engine series only if a flexplate is used on the 4L80e with the standard 11.5-inch bolt pattern.
+These 4L80e versions utilize an integrated transmission controller and therefore require a CAN bus network to properly match with an engine.
+The 4L80e can also bolt up to the LSI engine series only if a flexplate is used with the standard 11.5-inch bolt pattern.

 The 4L80e is good for towing.
 However, the factory 4L80e may not be able to do this.
-So you may need to build the stock 4L80e with upgraded parts or rebuild from scratch, so it’s strong enough to do the job.
-Here, a heavy hauler, extreme duty, or a performance 4L80e transmission may suffice.
+So you may need to build the stock 4L80e with upgraded parts or rebuild it from scratch to make it strong enough to do the job.
+Here, a heavy-duty, extreme-duty, or performance 4L80e transmission may suffice.

 You could build one yourself or have a professional do it.
-There are also many car guys offering users-built 4L80e transmissions for sale.
-A good example is the Monster 4L80e transmission offering drivers different 4L80e ratings.
-Therefore users have a wide range of 4L80e to choose from.
+There are also many car guys selling user-built 4L80e transmissions.
+A good example is the Monster 4L80e transmission, offering drivers different 4L80e ratings.
+Therefore, users have a wide range of 4L80e to choose from.

 Can you drive a 4L80e without a computer?

 You can’t drive the 4L80e without a computer since the trans uses information from the PCM to make shifts.
-So if you are outfitting the 4L80e to a non-ECM engine, your best bet is to convert it first to a manual 4L80e.
+So if you are outfitting a 4L80e to a non-ECM engine, your best bet is to convert it to a manual 4L80e first.
 To convert, you will need to install standalone controllers.

 But why spend time and money setting up a standalone system that allows the 4L80e to work manually when you could get a manual 4L80 instead?
 To avoid these hassles, simply get a 4L80e for engines equipped with computers and a 4L80 for non-ECM engines.
 The manual 4L80 automatic transmission doesn’t require a computer to drive it.